 Family Team Meetings

 As mentioned before, a Family Team Meeting will occur before your child is removed from your home.
-At this point, CPS has not yet filed a petition with the court to allow them to do so and there is nothing that causes CPS to believe that there is an emergency that requires their intervention.
+At this point, CPS has not yet filed a petition with the court to allow them to do so, and there is nothing that causes CPS to believe that there is an emergency that requires their intervention.
 The family team meeting is voluntary- you do not have to attend.
-However, you should keep in mind that these meetings are a great opportunity for you to be able to communicate with CPS about your specific needs and the services that you may require throughout your case.
+However, it would help if you kept in mind that these meetings are a great opportunity for you to communicate with CPS about your specific needs and the services that you may require throughout your case.

-You can choose to have friends, family and other people that are close to you and your child attend the meeting with you.
+You can choose to have friends, family, and other people close to you, and your child attends the meeting with you.
 Your support system can help you and CPS to come up with a plan for how to address any safety concerns that may exist in your home.
 You do not need to have an attorney with you at this meeting.
-If there has not been a court appearance yet in your case you likely will not have had an attorney appointed to represent you.
-However, if you can afford an attorney it would be better if that lawyer could attend this meeting with you.
+If there has not been a court appearance yet in your case, you likely will not have had an attorney appointed to represent you.
+However, if you can afford an attorney, it would be better if that lawyer could attend this meeting with you.

 Family Group Conferences

 A family group conference is a meeting that will take place after your child has already been removed from your home.
 Your child may be living with a relative or a foster family during this stage of the case.
 A family group conference is a bigger meeting than a family team meeting.
-Family Group Conferences usually have friends, family, neighbors, teachers and anyone else who is a part of your child's life.
-The purpose of this meeting is to come up with a plan for how to keep your child safe both in the present and in the future.
+Family Group Conferences usually have friends, family, neighbors, teachers, and anyone else who is a part of your child's life.
+The purpose of this meeting is to develop a plan for keeping your child safe both in the present and in the future.
 How do you want your home to operate differently once your child is returned home?
 That can be decided at this meeting.

-Once a court case has started you really need to have a lawyer by your side every step of the way forward.
+Once a court case has started, you really need to have a lawyer by your side every step of the way forward.
 You can ask the judge to appoint you an attorney if you cannot afford to hire one on your own.
-You and your attorney should meet before a family group conference in order to game plan for what may or may not happen.
+You and your attorney should meet before a family group conference to game plan for what may or may not happen.

 The CPS worker will not be present for the entirety of the meeting.
 The reason for their absence will be to allow you and your support system to have more autonomy over the decision-making portion.
-You all will be able to talk amongst yourself in order to come up with a plan that is most feasible to work through the issues that have brought you all to that meeting in the first place.
-Once you have arrived at a plan that is satisfactory to you, CPS will review the plan with you and can help fine-tune certain elements of it.
+You all will be able to talk amongst yourself to develop a plan that is most feasible to work through the issues that have brought you all to that meeting in the first place.
+Once you have arrived at a satisfactory plan, CPS will review the plan with you and help fine-tune certain elements of it.

-The most important part of this entire process is that you and your family need to be able to hold one another accountable for your successes and failures associated with the implementation of the plan.
-If you are not supposed to see your child except for specifically designated time periods during the week, and you decide to violate that agreement and go see your child during the day it would be necessary for your mother or father to contact CPS to inform them of this violation.
+The most important part of this entire process is that you and your family need to hold one another accountable for your successes and failures associated with the implementation of the plan.
+If you are not supposed to see your child except for specifically designated time periods during the week, and you decide to violate that agreement and see your child during the day, it would be necessary for your mother or father to contact CPS to inform them of this violation.

 At the end of the day, CPS allows your support system and you to wield a great deal of power in coming up with your own plan for benefiting your life and that of your child.
 Their willingness to do so is based almost entirely on a trust that you will do what you agree to in the plan and will not deviate from it.
 Also, your support system is seen as a barrier between you and potential bad acts.
-Once it is shown that either you, your support system or both are either unwilling or unable to follow the plan it is likely that the judge will be called in to make those decisions for you.
+Once it is shown that either you, your support system, or both are either unwilling or unable to follow the plan, the judge will likely be called to make those decisions for you.

 CPS Service Plans

-These are the type of services that you may have been in severe need of but have just been unable to locate them or pay for them, depending on your particular circumstances.
+These are the type of services you may have been in severe need of but have just been unable to locate them or pay for them, depending on your particular circumstances.
 CPS will attempt to remove as many roadblocks to wellness as possible for you and your family.
-If you are not able to take advantage of those services- even after CPS has stepped in to assist you- then you don’t have many excuses at that point.
+If you cannot take advantage of those services- even after CPS has stepped in to assist you- then you don’t have many excuses at that point.

-Do not allow yourself to sign up for more in your service plan than you are capable of handling.
-You should have a calendar with you while the service plan is being compiled so that you can check your dates/times in order to make sure that a meeting has not been scheduled for a time that you need to be at work.
+Do not allow yourself to sign up for more in your service plan than capable of handling.
+It would help if you had a calendar with you while the service plan is being compiled to check your dates/times to ensure that a meeting has not been scheduled for a time that you need to be at work.
 You will not be impressing CPS by taking on the most ambitious service plan of all time, only to cancel appointments and meetings due to work activities that you had not planned for during the service plan meeting.